projectsNano/udacity_mlen_p6/README.md

-## Udacity Machine Learning Engineer
-# Capstone Proposal and Project

 This project is part of my Machine Learning Engineer - Udacity Nanodegree Program.
 In this capstone project I am performing sentiment analysis on Amazon Unlocked Mobile Reviews, which is available on Kaggle datasets.
-The methods used here involve word embeddings, supervised learning algorithms and deep learning techniques.
+The methods used here involve word embeddings, supervised learning alrgorithms and deep learning techniques.

-### The following files are included in the submission:
+The following files are included in the submission:

 1. this README.md file
 2. proposal.pdf - the capstone proposal document